 The FAFSA stands for the Free Application for Federal Student Aid.
 It is a form that is used to determine the amount of money a family is expected to contribute to the price of attending a college or university.
 The results of the FAFSA are used in determining grants, work study, and loan amounts.
 The FAFSA can be filled out online at www.fafsa.gov.
 There is no deadline to submit the FAFSA.
-It is strongly recommended that you complete the FAFSA as soon as possible after January 1.
+It is strongly recommended that you complete the FAFSA as soon as it is available October 1.

 Do you offer athletic scholarships?

 Because we are part of the NCAA Division III, unfortunately, we are prohibited from giving athletic scholarships.

 When was NCWC's Adult and Professional Studies Founded?

 North Carolina Wesleyan College adult and professional programs offered courses back in the mid-1970’s on campuses located in Goldsboro and Jacksonville, NC.
 Our Adult Program further developed in the early 1980’s and we have established programs in the Triangle, Goldsboro, and Rocky Mount.
 In 2011 “Adult Degree Programs” was renamed to ASPIRE: Adult Student Programs: Innovative, Respected, Engaging.
 It was further renamed the “Office of Adult and Professional Studies”.
 We currently have about 1200 students enrolled in Adult Studies.

 What is the mission of the Office of Adult and Professional Studies?